Walmart (NYSE:WMT) Given a $170.00 Price Target by Royal Bank of Canada Analysts

-Walmart (NYSE:WMT) received a $170.00 price target from investment analysts at Royal Bank of Canada in a report issued on Monday, Borsen Zeitung reports.
-The brokerage presently has a “buy” rating on the retailer’s stock.
-Royal Bank of Canada’s target price suggests a potential upside of 18.47% from the stock’s previous close.
+Walmart (NYSE:WMT) has been given a $170.00 price target by research analysts at Royal Bank of Canada in a research note issued to investors on Monday, Borsen Zeitung reports.
+The firm presently has a “buy” rating on the retailer’s stock.
+Royal Bank of Canada’s target price would suggest a potential upside of 17.93% from the stock’s previous close.

-Other analysts have also recently issued research reports about the company.
-BMO Capital Markets increased their target price on Walmart from $160.00 to $175.00 in a research report on Wednesday, November 18th.
-Raymond James increased their target price on Walmart from $145.00 to $165.00 and gave the company an “outperform” rating in a research report on Wednesday, November 18th.
-Morgan Stanley increased their target price on Walmart from $150.00 to $156.00 and gave the company an “overweight” rating in a research report on Wednesday, November 18th.
-MKM Partners increased their target price on Walmart from $147.00 to $155.00 in a research report on Wednesday, November 18th.
-Finally, DZ Bank raised Walmart from a “hold” rating to a “buy” rating and set a $157.50 target price on the stock in a research report on Friday, October 2nd.
-Three equities research analysts have rated the stock with a sell rating, eight have assigned a hold rating and twenty-eight have given a buy rating to the company’s stock.
-Walmart presently has an average rating of “Buy” and an average price target of $150.71.
+Other equities analysts have also recently issued research reports about the stock.
+MKM Partners increased their price objective on shares of Walmart from $147.00 to $155.00 in a research note on Wednesday, November 18th.
+Raymond James upped their target price on shares of Walmart from $145.00 to $165.00 and gave the stock an “outperform” rating in a report on Wednesday, November 18th.
+BidaskClub lowered shares of Walmart from a “hold” rating to a “sell” rating in a report on Friday, December 18th.
+Stifel Nicolaus upped their target price on shares of Walmart from $130.00 to $150.00 and gave the stock a “fair value” rating in a report on Wednesday, November 18th.
+They noted that the move was a valuation call.
+Finally, Jefferies Financial Group upped their target price on shares of Walmart from $165.00 to $170.00 and gave the stock a “buy” rating in a report on Thursday, November 12th.
+Three analysts have rated the stock with a sell rating, eight have given a hold rating and twenty-eight have given a buy rating to the company’s stock.
+The stock presently has a consensus rating of “Buy” and an average price target of $150.71.

-Institutional investors and hedge funds have recently made changes to their positions in the business.
-Tortoise Investment Management LLC acquired a new stake in shares of Walmart during the 3rd quarter valued at about $28,000.
-Lipe & Dalton acquired a new stake in Walmart in the 3rd quarter worth about $31,000.
-Carolina Wealth Advisors LLC boosted its holdings in Walmart by 57.6% in the 3rd quarter.
-Carolina Wealth Advisors LLC now owns 260 shares of the retailer’s stock worth $36,000 after buying an additional 95 shares during the last quarter.
-Atlantic Trust LLC boosted its holdings in Walmart by 42.0% in the 2nd quarter.
-Atlantic Trust LLC now owns 284 shares of the retailer’s stock worth $34,000 after buying an additional 84 shares during the last quarter.
-Finally, Paces Ferry Wealth Advisors LLC acquired a new stake in Walmart in the 3rd quarter worth about $47,000.
-29.34% of the stock is currently owned by institutional investors.
+Hedge funds and other institutional investors have recently bought and sold shares of the company.
+Tortoise Investment Management LLC acquired a new stake in shares of Walmart in the third quarter valued at approximately $28,000.
+Lipe & Dalton acquired a new position in Walmart during the third quarter worth about $31,000.
+Atlantic Trust LLC raised its stake in Walmart by 42.0% during the second quarter.
+Atlantic Trust LLC now owns 284 shares of the retailer’s stock worth $34,000 after acquiring an additional 84 shares in the last quarter.
+Carolina Wealth Advisors LLC raised its stake in Walmart by 57.6% during the third quarter.
+Carolina Wealth Advisors LLC now owns 260 shares of the retailer’s stock worth $36,000 after acquiring an additional 95 shares in the last quarter.
+Finally, JJJ Advisors Inc. raised its stake in Walmart by 206.4% during the third quarter.
+JJJ Advisors Inc. now owns 337 shares of the retailer’s stock worth $47,000 after acquiring an additional 227 shares in the last quarter.
+Institutional investors own 29.34% of the company’s stock.

 Walmart Inc engages in the retail and wholesale operations in various formats worldwide.
 The company operates in three segments: Walmart U.S., Walmart International, and Sam's Club.
 It operates supercenters, supermarkets, hypermarkets, warehouse clubs, cash and carry stores, discount stores, drugstores, and convenience stores; membership-only warehouse clubs; ecommerce websites, such as walmart.com, walmart.com.mx, asda.com, walmart.ca, flipkart.com, and samsclub.com; and mobile commerce applications.